 Any links to Amazon are affiliate links.

 When we moved Brayden from a crib to a twin bed, I worried that he would get out of it and the battle that would possibly follow.
 Happily for us, he had no issues.
 He was about 21 months old.
-We never had issue with him getting out of bed until recently.
+We never had issue with him getting out of bed until he was 3.5 years old.

 It started after he was potty trained.
-A couple of weeks after I considered him to be potty trained (just over three), I went to get him from a nap.
+A couple of weeks after I considered him to be potty trained (just over age three), I went to get him from a nap.
 He was still asleep, but he had pooped in his underwear.
 I talked with him and told him if he needed to go potty, he could get out of bed and go.
 A little light went off in his eyes.
-He had obviously never considered this a possibility.
+He had obviously never considered this a possibility of getting out of bed on his own before.

 For a couple of days after that, he would come to me during his nap and tell me he had gone potty.
 He was going only a small amount, and only so he could get out of bed.
 We then had another talk and I told him that he could go potty if he needed to, but that he couldn’t take advantage of that freedom and go potty whenever he wanted to get out of bed.
 We talked about it until he understood.
 He was good after that and no longer took advantage of the situation.